PatrickGambill/Python-Instructional-Content/README.md

 # Python-Instructional-Content
 This instructional content was created by me for the Kansas State University Math DRP.
 This content is still a work in progress, and anyone is welcome to use it.
+Within the file, there are solutions files and notebook files.
+Each notebook file is contains interactive exercises that import the solutions file.
+If you want to modify the exercises, you will need to modify the corresponding solutions file as well, if you want instant feedback.
+If you have any feedback, I will try to implement it as I have time.